 Energy efficiency potential

-Energy efficiency can take many forms, from replacing incandescent bulbs with LEDs to in installing home insulation.
+Energy efficiency can take many forms, from replacing incandescent bulbs with LEDs to installing home insulation.
 Efficiency reduces home energy consumption and, as a direct result, reduces monthly bills.

 In this green-colored map, the darker the green represents greater potential savings for LMI households.

 Note the tremendous amount of efficiency potential in states like California, Arizona, New Mexico, Texas, Colorado, Nebraska, Kansas, Oklahoma, Arkansas, Louisiana, Mississippi, Illinois, Indiana, Ohio, Tennessee, Georgia, Florida, Massachusetts, Maryland, New York, and really… everywhere.